XFox111/TabsAsideExtension/CONTRIBUTING.md

         ```

 ### Finding an issue to work on
-Check out the [full issues list](https://github.com/XFox111/ChromiumTabsAside/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions. **Note** that just because an issue exists in the repository does not mean we will accept a contribution to the core editor for it.
+Check out the [full issues list](https://github.com/XFox111/ChromiumTabsAside/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions. **Note** that just because an issue exists in the repository does not mean we will accept a contribution.
 There are several reasons we may not accept a pull request like:

-- Performance - One of Tabs Aside core values is to deliver a lightweight extension, that means it should perform well in both real and perceived performance.
+- Performance - One of Tabs Aside core values is to deliver a lightweight extension, that means it should perform well in both real and test environments.
 - User experience - Since we want to deliver a lightweight extension, the UX should feel lightweight as well and not be cluttered.
 Most changes to the UI should go through the issue owner and project owner (@XFox111).
-- Architectural - Feature owner needs to agree with any architectural impact a change may make.
-Such things must be discussed with and agreed upon by the feature owner.
+- Architectural - Project owner needs to agree with any architectural impact a change may make.
+Such things must be discussed with and agreed upon by the project owner.

 To improve the chances to get a pull request merged you should select an issue that is labelled with the `help-wanted` or `bug` labels.
-If the issue you want to work on is not labelled with `help-wanted` or `bug`, you can start a conversation with the issue owner asking whether an external contribution will be considered.
+If the issue you want to work on is not labelled with `help-wanted` or `bug`, you can start a conversation with the project owner asking whether an external contribution will be considered.

 To avoid multiple pull requests resolving the same issue, let others know you are working on it by saying so in a comment.

 ### Contributing to translations
-If you want to help us to translate this application into other languages, please read [this article](https://developer.chrome.com/extensions/i18n)
+If you want to help us to translate this extension into other languages, please read [this article](https://developer.chrome.com/extensions/i18n)

 **Note** that whatever you want to contribute to the codebase, you should do it only after you got assigned on an issue